Uncivilised (film): Production

-In July 1935 Chauvel announced the film would be called Uncivilised and concern a white man who grows up among Aboriginal people in North Queensland.
-By October he had cast Margot Rhys, who had been in Heritage, and Dennis Hoey, who was imported from England.

 Chauvel commenced location filming on Palm Island that month.
 Location shooting went for six weeks, with the use of Aboriginal actors strictly controlled by the Aboriginal Control Board.

 Interior scenes were shot at the newly constructed National Studios at Pagewood – it was the first production shot there.
 Aboriginal actors were brought down from Queensland to act in the studio scenes.
+Chauvel defended his treatment of these Aboriginal extras during filming.

 During filming, an animal trainer was attacked by a python, but he recovered and went back to work.

 After ten weeks in the studio, Chauvel then shot additional scenes at the Burragorang Valley and the Royal National Park.

+The final sequences were filmed out near Broken Hill.

+It was the last film for scenic artist Jack Coleman.

 Release

 Chauvel showed preview scenes to the press in May.

 Uncivilised had to have two scenes excised by the censor for export.
 One scene was Margot Rhys swimming in the nude, another was a strangulation of an aborigine.
 No cuts were required in Victoria.